Coopjmz/Mesh-Stats-Viewer/README.md

 # Mesh Stats Viewer
-Software that allows the user to analyze and view different mesh statistics.
+Software that allows the user to parse meshes from JSON format and view their different statistics.

 ## Installation
 1. Download the repository.